Sejiko/Sql-Helper-Class/example_usage.md

  //safe syntax:
  $sql->execute('Select $,$ From $ where column1 = ?', [1], ['column1','column2','table']);
  //unsafe:
- $sql->execute('Select column1,column2 From table where column1 = 1'); if id is from user the sql is vulnerable
+ $sql->execute('Select column1,column2 From table where column1 = 1'); //if id is from user the sql is vulnerable

  //second syntax:
  $sql->select('table', ['column1', 'column2'])->where('column1', '=', 1)->execute();